jwcitta/Practical-Application-Assignment-5.1/README.md

 1. What proportion of cheap restaurant coupons were accepted?
 71.32% percent of the coupons were accepted.
 2. What appears to influence to accept the coupon the most?
-Strangely bar visits, lack of kid passengers not windowed has the highest cheap reastaurant coupon acceptance rate.
+Strangely bar visits, lack of kid passengers, being not windowed has the highest cheap reastaurant coupon acceptance rate.
 81.74% vs 81.49% vs 71.09%

 Future exploration: converting fields to numerics to allow for more correlation, would help a lot in seeing how things relate.